-Probably the son of Patrick Heron (1701-1761) and Janet Gordon (b.
-1703).
-Married (1761) to Jean Home, daughter of Henry Home, Lord Kames.
-They divorced in 1772 following Home's adulterous affair with a young officer.
-Married (1775) to Elizabeth Cochrane (1745-1811), Boswell's cousin.
+Son of Patrick Heron (d.
+1761) and Margaret, daughter of John Mackie of Palgoun.
+Paternal grandson of Patrick Heron (1701-1761), who preceded him as MP for the Stewartry of Kirkcudbright (1727-1741).1 Married (1761) to Jean Home, daughter of Henry Home, Lord Kames.
+They divorced in 1772 following Jean's adulterous affair with a young officer.
+Re-married (1775) to Elizabeth Cochrane (1745-1811), a cousin of James Boswell.

 Co-founder, with Archibald Douglas, of the Ayr bank Douglas, Heron & Company which went bankrupt in 1773, resulting in heavy financial losses for depositors and shareholders.

 In 1793 he was elected Whig MP for the Stewartry of Kirkcudbright, unseating the incumbent John Gordon.
-He was re-elected again shortly before his death in 1803, defeating Tory candidate Montgomery Stewart, but was himself unseated by a decision of a committee in the House of Commons.
+He was re-elected again shortly before his death in 1803, defeating Tory candidate Montgomery Stewart, but was himself unseated by a decision of a committee in the House of Commons.2

 The Kirroughtrie estate had been in the family's possession since 1465.
-Heron's Court in Edinburgh is named after Patrick Heron, who owned a building on or near the premises.

-Boswell stayed with the Herons at Kirroughtrie in late September and early October 1762.
+Boswell stayed with the Herons at their Kirroughtrie estate in late September and early October 1762.
 Boswell described Patrick Heron as "sensible, genteel, well-bred, has an uncommon good temper, and, at the same time, has all the spirit that becomes a man".